 5. Your brand identity is visually outdated

 Sometimes, it’s as simple as your logo and brand identity being visually outdated.
-If your logo was created based on a popular style from 10 years ago, chances are it will need to be regularly updated to keep up with the shifts and changes in design trends.
+If your logo was created using a popular style from 10 years ago, chances are it will need to be updated.
+Regularly updating your logo will help to keep your brand up to date with changes in design trends.